willitscale/solidity-util/README.md

 ## length() : uint

-Get the length of a string
+Get the length of a string.

 ```
     function length() {